 The second game was so much better than the first because it created a whole new world and a much more likable character Ezio is one of gaming’s most familiar faces and the game itself was revolutionary for its time.
 A huge open world in a historically accurate Rome, Italy was just unheard of.
 There was so much attention to detail that you had to sit back and just take it all in.
 The characters were likable, and the story was memorable with a deep and tangled political plot.
 The game was also violent with a fighting system never before seen in an action/adventure game.
 This game was almost perfect in so many ways that the rest of the games have yet to capture.

 6. Syphon Filter

-Syphon Filter was criticized a lot for ripping off Metal Gear Solid plot wise.
-The game had unique characters, a memorable plot, and some of the best level design ever seen for its time.
+Syphon Filter was criticized a lot for ripping off Metal Gear Solid plot-wise.
+The game had unique characters, a memorable plot, and some of the best-level designs ever seen for its time.
 The stealth was perfectly executed and had some memorable moments.
-I have played this game numerous times and was actually my first ever third person shooter.
+I have played this game numerous times and was actually my first-ever third-person shooter.
 I remember how confusing the game was because I didn’t understand how shooters worked.
 I was so used to platformers, adventure games, and puzzle games.
 After playing this game I felt like I was part of the grown-up crowd.
-The other two games on the PS1 were just as good, but not as memorable as the first game.
+The other two games on the PS1 were just as good but not as memorable as the first game.
 This has grown to be one of my favorite games of all time just due to the wonderful memories I have had.

 I used to beat the game once a week using the one-shot-kill code then again without it.
 I memorized every enemy, and how to get every kill without being seen in stealth missions.
 I even went as far as replaying certain dialog scenes because they were just that cool.
 Syphon Filter is a mostly underappreciated game because of the lack of releases the series has seen.
 The last game came out three years ago on the PSP, but thankfully Syphon Filter 4 was announced for PS3.